 Prompt: If everyone else is online, what percentage of time must I be online for to break even as a validator?

 All of this means that we can handle elegantly the penalties for common and benign kinds of validator failures.
 But what about actual attacks and/or malicious behaviour?
 If a validator is caught violating the Casper FFG slashing condition, they get penalized by a portion of their deposit equal to three times the portion of validators that were penalized around the same time.
 The reasoning behind this is:

 - A validator misbehaving is only really bad for the network if they misbehave at the same time as many other validators, so it makes sense to punish them more in that case.

 - It heavily penalizes actual attacks, but applies very light penalties to single isolated failures that are likely to be honest mistakes.

-- It ensures that smaller validators take on less risk than larger validators (in the normal case, a large validator would be the only one failing at the same time as themselves).
+- It ensures that single validators take on less risk than larger services (in the normal case, a service running several validators would be the only one failing at the same time as themselves).

-- It creates a disincentive against everyone joining the largest pool.
+- It creates a disincentive against everyone joining one single validator pool.

 Prompt: True or false: the collective reward scheme of B * P incentivises validators to pool their resources?

 False!
 We can now program collective rewards without sacrificing decentralization.